 "Allison, what is he wondering?"
 I asked.

-She reached for Davin’s arm, but he pulled it away sharply and shook a forefinger in a naughty-naughty gesture.
+She reached for Davin's arm, but he snatched it away and shook a forefinger in a naughty-naughty gesture.

-“What I’m wondering,” Davin said, “is how the heck I’m going to dance with the three of you at one time.”
+"What I'm wondering," Davin said, "is how the heck I'm going to dance with three of you at once."

 Both dance clubs were fabulous, but we enjoyed Latin Vibe the most.
-We ordered drinks we never drank because we were too busy dancing with Davin and strangers who we hoped we’d never see again.
-At one, we all needed air and agreed on a walk along the deck.
+We ordered drinks we never drank because we were too busy dancing with Davin and with strangers we’d never see again.
+At one, we needed air.

-“My folks want nothing to do with anything weird, and nothing to do with me,” Theresa explained.
+"My folks want nothing to do with anything weird, including me," Theresa explained.

 Davin studied the lights of another cruise ship in the distance.
-“At least you told them.
-I didn’t know about people like us, gifted people.
-I was in high school when I first noticed my knack for understanding whatever people said, no matter what the language.
-Every time I thought about mentioning it to my mom and dad, I worried they’d assume I was on drugs and stick me in rehab.”
+"At least you told them.
+I was in high school when I noticed my knack for understanding whatever people said, no matter what the language.
+Every time I considered mentioning it to my mom and dad, I worried they'd think I was on drugs and stick me in rehab."